-2009-10 PLAYOFFS: Appeared in all six playoff games for Colorado and led the team in hits (25).
+2009-10 PLAYOFFS: Appeared in all six playoff games and led the team in hits (25).

 2007-08 PLAYOFFS: Appeared in all 10 of Colorado’s playoff games, registering two points (1g/1a)…Led the team with 26 penalty minutes and finished second in hits with 22…Made his Stanley Cup Playoff debut in Game 1 (CQF) at Minnesota on April 9…Scored his first career playoff goal in Game 3 (CSF) vs. Detroit on April 29.